kyleterry/tenyks/README.md

 This service is in python and uses the [tenyks-service](https://github.com/kyleterry/tenyks-service) package.
-You can install that with pip: `pip install tenyks-service`.
+You can install that with pip: `pip install tenyksservice`.

 ```python
 from tenyksservice import TenyksService, run_service